Watch Now: In Sgt. John Harris' death, his life comforting those in need comes to light

 "One of the staples to have a successful Officer Assistance Program is that it has to remain anonymous," Sheriff Vic Regalado said, noting that even he, as department head, couldn't order Harris to share anything about any of his "very private" interactions with deputies.

-Upon Harris' death, those he supported broke the silence, and TCSO has been inundated with personal tales from members of area police departments and even those in other states about just how instrumental Harris was in getting them through difficult times.
+Upon Harris' death, those he supported broke the silence, and the Sheriff's Office has been inundated with personal tales from members of area police departments and even those in other states about just how instrumental Harris was in getting them through difficult times.

 He was there to lend a listening ear, sit with someone in a hospital room, or go "full-steam ahead" like he did when the late Tulsa Police Sgt.
 Craig Johnson and now-recovered TPD Officer Aurash Zarkeshan were shot in the line of duty, Regalado said.
 Harris provided a shoulder to cry on and assisted with the family, the funeral and whatever else officers needed — none of which Regalado was aware of until Thursday.